vipul-san2412/GenAI-web-crawler-and-AI-assistant/README.md

 * Even though 12 hour seems less, a well planned approach backed by good team with mutual respect and great communication, no task felt difficult.
 * Initial 2 hours were spent only on rough sheets to understand the problem clearly and frame a rough outline about our upcoming 10 hour hackathon.
 * Next 4 hours were spent on scrapping the website, building the pipeline and debugging the programs, also keeping in mind the enhancements.
 * The last 6 hours were left for the iceberg ie LLMs and GenAI models.
-Langchain and RAG was a new term to us yet we managed to go through the articles, videos, vlogs and finally developed a fully furnished product.
+Langchain and RAG was a new term to us yet we managed to go through the articles, videos, vlogs and finally developed a fully furnished project.

 ## Learning

-* The product involved working with JSON files, handling and manipulating them as and when required by the need of the flow.
+* The project involved working with JSON files, handling and manipulating them as and when required by the need of the flow.
 * We spend a lot of time working on websites, extracting information, classes, tags to not miss any important information.
 * LLMs and GenAI tools played a vital role in our project.
 Langchain framework was used to implement the features of RAG.
  ## Contact